wifwucite/esphome-ble-controller/README.md

   # This automation is not available for the "none" mode, optional for the "bond" mode, and required for the "secure" mode.
   security_mode: secure

+  # allows to disable the maintenance service, default is 'true'
+  # When 'false', the maintenance service is not exposed, which provides at least some protection when security mode is "none".
+  # Note: Writeable characteristics like those for switches or fans may still be written by basically anyone.
+  maintenance: true

   # automation that is invoked when the pass key should be displayed, the pass key is available in the automation as "pass_key" variable of type std::string (not available if security mode is "none")
   # the example below just logs the pass keys
   on_show_pass_key: